South Melbourne FC: Stadium

 From its formation in 1959, Hellas played its home game at Middle Park Stadium.
 The ground with an 18,000 seat capacity was a fully enclosed venue by 1960, and a grandstand built by South Melbourne Hellas and Melbourne Hakoah, partly with funds lent to it by the Albert Park management authority was opened in the May 1961.
 The stadium saw many sellout crowds as South Melbourne made the jump to state league club to National league in 1977.

 In 1993, the Victorian Government made a successful bid to bring the Australian Formula 1 Grand Prix to Melbourne with the agreement that the running track would be in Albert Park.
 South Melbourne were forced to move from their home ground due to the installation of the track.
 On October 23, 1994, the final match at Middle Park was played as South Melbourne hosted traditional rivals Heidelberg Alexander beating them 4–1 in front of a sold-out crowd.

 South Melbourne moved to Lakeside Stadium in 1995.
 The stadium was built with a capacity of 14,000 people.
 A grandstand with an approximate capacity of 3,000 people was situated on one side, with a social club, reception centre and administrative facilities built in, while the other three sides of the ground consisted of open terraces with wooden seats.
 At one stage, a second two tiered stand for the outer side was proposed, but only preliminary plans were produced.

 As well as being the home of South Melbourne, the venue also hosted games by the Socceroos, Young Socceroos, Australia's national women's team the Matildas, and grand finals and finals matches of the Victorian Premier League (now National Premier Leagues Victoria).
 It has also been a training base for the Greece national football team, France national football team and the Brazilian football national team.

 In May 2008, the state government announced that Lakeside Stadium would undergo a major redevelopment, in order to accommodate an athletics track, as part of moving Athletics Victoria from Olympic Park.
 The Victorian Institute of Sport, Athletics Victoria and South Melbourne FC would share tenancy of the venue.
 Major Projects Victoria committed $60 million to the project.
 South Melbourne played its final match under the old Lakeside Stadium's in April 2010, and construction work on the remodelled venue began in June 2010.
 Under the remodelling, the old grandstand stand was refurbished to house the VIS and included a state of the art gym, swimming pool and clubrooms.
 A blue running track in reference to the home colour of the club was also constructed for the Athletics division.

-Today, Lakeside Stadium is one of Australia's premiere stadiums.